X-Men: Apocalypse: Plot

-Erik uses his powers to alter the Earth's magnetic field, causing destruction across the planet.
+Lehnsherr uses his powers to alter the Earth's magnetic field, causing destruction across the planet.
 En Sabah Nur plans to transfer his consciousness into Xavier's body to gain his psychic powers.
-Xavier sends a telepathic distress call to Jean and the others, who travel to Cairo to battle En Sabah Nur and his mutants.
+Xavier sends a telepathic distress call to Jean and the others, who travel to Cairo to battle En Sabah Nur and his Four Horsemen.
 They rescue Xavier and flee in a plane.
-When Angel and Psylocke attack the plane, Nightcrawler teleports his friends away.
-Psylocke jumps to safety, but Angel is killed in the plane crash.
+When Angel and Psylocke attack the plane, Kurt teleports his friends away.
+Psylocke manages to jump safely and escape, but Angel is killed in the plane crash.

-Erik and Ororo turn on En Sabah Nur and, with Scott's help, keep him occupied physically while Xavier fights him telepathically in the astral plane.
+Lehnsherr and Ororo turn on En Sabah Nur and keep him occupied physically with Scott's help while Xavier fights him telepathically in the astral plane.
 Xavier begs Jean to unleash the full strength of her abilities, and she incinerates En Sabah Nur.
-Psylocke escapes.
-Xavier and Moira rekindle their relationship.
-Erik and Jean help reconstruct the school, but Erik refuses Xavier's offer to stay and help teach.
-Peter decides not to tell Erik yet that he is Erik's son.
-Using confiscated Sentinels, Hank and Raven train the new X-Men recruits: Scott, Jean, Ororo, Kurt, and Peter.
+Xavier restores MacTaggert's memory and they reconcile.
+Lehnsherr and Jean help reconstruct the school, but Lehnsherr turns down Xavier's offer to stay and help teach; Peter decides not to tell Lehnsherr yet about their relationship.
+Using confiscated Sentinels, McCoy and Raven train the new X-Men recruits: Scott, Jean, Ororo, Kurt, and Peter.

-In a post-credits scene, men in black suits visit the Weapon X facility to retrieve an X-ray and a blood sample marked "Weapon X", on behalf of the Essex Corporation.
+In a post-credits scene, vials of Weapon X's blood are placed in a briefcase belonging to the Essex Corporation.